 Remember those pockets of emptiness?
 Think about one that exists in your heart.
 Have you tried to fill it with saying yes to this or that?
 Have you busied yourself or told yourself in time it will get better?
 Me too.
 Just keep plowing ahead and all will be well.
 But it’s abundantly clear to me that those losses, those vacancies, they don’t get filled in.
 They become part of our landscape.
 While some may feel like craters, others are merely dents.
 But you know what?
 They settle in and patina over time.
 They age with us.
 They create a more authentic and unique you.
 I am learning that as I accept the hollow parts of my heart to simply exist, beautiful things happen.
 I accept help when before I did not.
 I receive friendship in a way that is more true and lasting.
 I see other’s struggles and know that they are more human than ever before.

-What I have come to realize – and I am sure all of you can relate with you own life experiences is that beauty and suffering are not mutually exclusive.
+What I have come to realize – and I am sure all of you can relate with your own life experiences is that beauty and suffering are not mutually exclusive.
 They weave together in a way that is both fraught with pain and filled with joy.
 So we are faced with a choice, aren’t we?
 When the joy presents itself are we to shun it away and think, “I can’t possibly feel that euphoria when I have this emptiness to protect?”
 Or do we run towards it?
 Full speed ahead.
-In our own lane.
 Because that joy is the very essence of what fuels us to keep going.
 To push ahead.
 To cradle the emptiness as if it’s ours to protect while we embrace all the good that is around us.
 Some days we feel more of the suffering.
 Some days we feel more of the joy.
 More often than not we feel both if we allow ourselves to settle in to this new version of ourselves.
 And it feels more full, more real, and more worthwhile.
 For that I am immensely grateful.

 More words from the heart: